 Mooney is not bad or evil.
 People with money are also free to make a lot of good in the world.

-Money is important and when you have money you have more freedom and also the strength of not compromising on your values.
+Money is important and when you have money, you have more freedom.
+Plus the strength and power of not compromising on your values.

-Basically the author suggest that it’s poor people who wheel and scheme and lie because they have no other choice.
+Basically the author suggests that it’s poor people who wheel and scheme and lie because they have no other choice.

 The author quotes The Millionaire Next Door and says that people who look rich often fuel their bragging out of debt and are not really rich.